 Changes to access must be requested and authorised.
-Users who believe they have access to systems they no longer need, must report this to their line manager.
+Users who believe they have access to systems they no longer need, will report this to their line manager.

-Users must only access information held on the School's computer systems if authorised to do so and the information is needed to carry out their work.
+Users will only access information held on the school's computer systems if authorised to do so and the information is needed to carry out their work.